 Management is nominating six individuals to the Board, all of whom are current directors of the Company.
-The Board is currently comprised of six directors; Alan J. Stephens, Michael Philpot, Robert Watts, Alvin Jackson, Roderick J. Webster and Gordon J. Fretwell.
+The Board is currently comprised of six directors; Alan J. Stephens, Michael Philpot, Gordon J. Fretwell, Colin Kinley, Mike Haworth and Roderick J. Webster.
 The Guidelines suggest that the board of directors of every reporting issuer should be constituted with a majority of individuals who qualify as "independent".
 A director is independent if he or she has no direct or indirect "material relationship" with the Company.
-Of the proposed nominees of the Company, Robert Watts, Alvin Jackson and Roderick J. Webster are considered by the board to be "independent" and Alan J. Stephens and Michael Philpot are management directors and are considered to be "non-independent".
-Gordon J. Fretwell represents the Company's major shareholder (Benton Capital Corp.) and therefore is not considered to be independent.
+Of the proposed nominees of the Company, Roderick J. Webster are considered by the board to be "independent" and Alan J. Stephens and Michael Philpot are management directors and are considered to be "non-independent" within the meaning of National Instrument 52-110- Audit Committees.

-The Chairman of the Board is Robert Watts, who is an "independent" director.
+The Chairman of the Board is Gordon Fretwell, who is an "independent" director within the meaning of National Instrument 52-110- Audit Committees.

 The Chairman is responsible for managing the affairs of the Board and works with the Chief Executive Officer and other management to ensure effective relations with the Board, the shareholders and the public.